 - Check for in-text citations or footnotes.
-Is there a list of notes, references or a bibliography?
+Is there a list of notes, references or a bibliography in your book?

 - Have you seen this information in a different source during your research?
 Does the text agree in general with these other sources?

 - Are there many spelling or grammar errors in the text?
-Too many errors could lead you to doubt the accuracy of the information.
+Too many errors could lead you to doubt the quality of the information.